Koepel/CommonSensorClass/README.md

 To do: I might add this check: https://forum.arduino.cc/index.php?topic=670763.msg4514930#msg4514930 but only when SDA and SCL are defined.

-### 2021 : Status of this code
+### 2022 : Status of this code

 Trying to get every sensor working with this code is not possible.
 Trying to get most sensors working with this code is already ugly.
-A wrapper with functions that use a pointer to the data needs more code in the sketch to convert the data.
-Consider this project on hold.
+Just a simple wrapper similar to the EEPROM.get() and EEPROM.put() seems the best option.
+Automatically generate multiple sessions when the data is larger than the buffer of the Wire library is hard, it might not be reliable for every situation.